xwmx/nb/README.md

 |_| |_|\___/ \__\___||___/
 ```

-`notes` is a full-featured command line note-taking and document management
+`notes` is a command line note-taking and document management tool with
-tool with encryption, advanced search, [Git](https://git-scm.com/)-backed
+encryption, advanced search, [Git](https://git-scm.com/)-backed
 versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, and
 more in a single portable script. `notes` creates notes in text-based formats
 like [Markdown](https://daringfireball.net/projects/markdown/) and